ritza-co/CodeCapsules/codeCapsulesMisc/Getting Started Tuts/node/nodejs.md

-# Getting started on Code Capsules with Node.js
+# Getting Started on Code Capsules with Node.js
 Deploy a Node.js application and learn how to host backend code on Code Capsules.

 ## Set up
-Code Capsules connects to GitHub repositories to deploy code online, therefore you'll need a [GitHub](www.github.com) account to follow this tutorial.
+Code Capsules connects to GitHub repositories to deploy code online, so you'll need a [GitHub](www.github.com) account to follow this tutorial.

-We'll learn how to deploy backend code with Code Capsules by following this process using a sample Node.js application provided by Code Capsules.
+We'll learn how to deploy backend code with Code Capsules by following this process, using a sample Node.js application provided by Code Capsules.
 Find the GitHub repository containing the sample Node.js application here: https://github.com/codecapsules-io/demo-express-js

-To use this repository, fork the application by navigating to the repository and clicking "Fork" at the top right of the screen.
-Once you've forked the application, we are ready to deploy it - no edits necessary.
+To use this repository, fork the application by navigating to the repository and clicking "Fork" at the top-right of the screen.
+Once you've forked the application, we are ready to deploy it – no edits necessary.

 ## Prepare a Team

-To deploy the Node.js web-application, we need to create an account with Code Capsules.
+To deploy the Node.js web application, we need to create an account with Code Capsules.

 To create an account: